 In my Welcome to BricsCAD post, I introduced you to Profile Presets.
 The profile you select determines which workspace is active when you launch BricsCAD.
 Regardless of which profile you select, you can easily change the current workspace.
 Simply right-click on the Workspace control in the status bar.
 You’ll find a similar Workspace control at the top of the application window in the 2D Drafting and 3D Modeling workspaces.
 Now, let’s take a closer look at each of the pre-defined workspaces.

-In the 2D Drafting workspace, you have easy access to the most common tools for drafting and annotation.
+In the Drafting and Drafting (toolbars) workspaces, you have easy access to the most common tools for drafting and annotation.
 These tools are available in all the BricsCAD editions from Classic to Platinum.
-If you’re exploring BricsCAD as a former AutoCAD LT user, the 2D Drafting environment should feel familiar to you.
-However, the 2D Drafting workspace in BricsCAD includes valuable tools you won’t find in AutoCAD LT.
+If you’re exploring BricsCAD as a former AutoCAD LT® user, the Drafting environment should feel familiar to you.
+However, the Drafting and Drafting (toolbars) workspaces in BricsCAD include valuable tools you won’t find in AutoCAD LT®.
 I’ll describe some of them in future posts.

-The Mechanical workspace is optimized , as you might expect, for mechanical design.
-Start by creating or importing a 3D solid.
+The Mechanical workspace is optimized for mechanical and sheet metal design.
+For mechanical design start by creating or importing a 3D solid.
 Then, easily modify your design using 3D direct modeling tools and constraints.
 Next, combine your parts with standard parts from the included libraries to create complex assemblies.
 The mechanical tools and libraries in the mechanical workspace are available in the BricsCAD Platinum edition.

-The Sheet Metal workspace provides tools for sheet metal design.
-First, create or import the desired shape of the solid using direct modeling operations.
+For sheet metal design, create or import the desired shape of the solid using direct modeling operations.
 Then, convert them to sheet metal to prepare for production.
 Next, automatically unfold sheet metal parts with a single click.
 Rework your designs at any time without having to restart from scratch.
 Finally, export your design for CNC machining.
-The Sheet Metal functionality is available in BricsCAD Platinum edition with a Sheet Metal license (included in the 30-day trial).

 The BIM (Building Information Modeling) workspace includes tools and libraries to design your building from concept through documentation.
 First, use direct modeling functionality to imagine and explore your designs.
 Then, attach information such as materials and compositions to building elements.
 Finally, generate sheet sets with design documents directly from your building model.
 The BIM tools require BricsCAD Platinum edition with a BIM license (included in the 30-day trial).